develephant/coronium-core-docs/docs-src/docs/server-modules/data.md

 # Overview

-The data module provides a simple interface to the underlying Mongo datastore.
-It is meant for basic usage, see the [Mongo](#server-modules/mongo) module if you require more advanced usage.
+The __data__ module provides a simple interface to the underlying Mongo database.
+It is meant for basic tasks.
+See the [Mongo](#server-modules/mongo) module if you require more advanced usage.

-You can access this module directly from the client-side using the client __[data](/client-module/data)__ module.
+You can access this module directly from the client-side using the client __[Data](/client-module/data)__ module.

+---

+## core.data

 To perform any of the object methods, you need a reference to the __data__ module.